Skip to main content

 Shared storage on the X: drive

 All staff have access to parts of the University shared drive, often called the X: drive.
 Students can use this to save group and project work, once granted access by a supervisor.
-Supervisors should contact IT support to set up the right permissions.
+Supervisors should contact IT support to set up the correct permissions.

 Research storage